scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-web-app-call-api-app-configuration.md

           // Response type
           options.ResponseType = OpenIdConnectResponseType.CodeIdToken;

-          // This scope is needed to get a refresh token when users sign-in with their Microsoft personal accounts
+          // This scope is needed to get a refresh token when users sign in by using their personal Microsoft accounts.
-          // (it's required by MSAL.NET and automatically provided when users sign-in with work or school accounts) options.Scope.Add("offline_access");
+          // (It's required by MSAL.NET and automatically provided when users sign in by using work or school accounts.) options.Scope.Add("offline_access");
           if (initialScopes != null)
           {